-Last, but not least, I would like to express my appreciation to our management and staff for their hard work and dedication especially during this challenging period.
-Furthermore, I would like to take this opportunity to express my heartfelt gratitude to all of our business partners, customers and shareholders for their continued support and confidence in the Group.
+Last, but not least, I would like to express my appreciation to our management and staff for their hard work and dedication.
+Furthermore, I would like to take this opportunity to express my heartfelt gratitude to all our business partners, customers and shareholders for their continued support and confidence in the Group.

-Yau Frederick Heng Chung Chairman
+Yau Frederick Heng Chung

+Chairman

-Hong Kong, 28 March 2023
+Hong Kong, 27 March 2024